 - ocamlutil contains some OCaml utilities useful for a plug-in developer.
-The most important modules are Inthash and Cilutil.
-The first one contains an implementation of hashtables optimized for integer keys while the second one contains some useful functions (e.g. out_some which extracts a value from an option type) and datastructures (e.g. the module StmtHashtbl which implements hashtables optimized for statement keys). - src contains the main files of Cil.
-The most important modules are Cil_types and Cil.
-The first one contains type declarations of the Cil AST while the second one contains useful operations over this AST. - src/ext contains syntactic analysis provided by Cil.
+The most important module is Cilutil, which contains some useful functions (e.g. out\some which extracts a value from an option type). - src contains the main files of Cil.
+The most important modules are Cil\types and Cil.
+The first one contains type declarations of the Cil AST while the second one contains useful operations over this AST. - src/ext contains syntactic analysis provided by Cil .
 For example, module Cfg provides control flow graph, module Callgraph provides a syntactic callgraph and module Dataflow provides parameterized forward/backward data flow analysis.

 - src/frontc is the C frontend which converts C code to the corresponding Cil AST.
 It should not be used by a Frama-C plug-in developer. - src/logic is the ACSL frontend which converts logic code to the corresponding Cil AST.
-The only useful modules for a Frama-C plug-in developer are Logic_const which provides some predefined logic constructs (terms, predicates, ...) and Logic_typing which allows to dynamically extend the logic type system.
+The only useful modules for a Frama-C plug-in developer are Logic\const which provides some predefined logic constructs (terms, predicates, ...) and Logic\typing which allows to dynamically extend the logic type system.